How to Unmask Vocals with Nectar 3 Plus

 Since modern listeners are used to the vocal being the focal point in much of popular contemporary music, masking is especially problematic when dealing with vocals.
 If the vocal is masked by another mix element, the listener may be unable to clearly hear the performance, and may even have a tough time following the lyrics.
 As mix engineers, it's our job to make space for the vocal in the mix, moving competing mix elements out of the vocal's way.
 This is sometimes referred to as "unmasking."

 Nectar 3 Plus

 To learn all about Nectar 3 Plus, check out the following video:

-Through Inter-plugin Communication, Unmask will communicate with any instance of Nectar 3 Plus, Neutron 3 Advanced, or iZotope Relay to create the perfect EQ pocket in another mix element for your vocal to cut through.
+Through Inter-plugin Communication, Unmask will communicate with any instance of Nectar 3 Plus,

 In Nectar 3 Plus, you can now adjust EQ amount on your masking track, ensuring your vocal is loud and clear without causing artifacts or loss of energy.
 Plus, the new Dynamic setting tracks the vocal and ensures the unmasking only occurs when the voice is present, keeping other instruments from receiving unwanted EQ cuts.

 Watch the video below for helpful examples on how to use Unmask on your next project.

 To use Unmask, make sure you’ve got an instance of Nectar 3 Plus on your vocal track.
 Next, place an instance of